 Accessing WiFi Calling on your device

-This article will explain what WiFi Calling is and how you can use it with your TPG Mobile SIM plan and a compatible mobile handset.
+This article will explain what WiFi Calling is and how you can use it with your Internode Mobile SIM plan and a compatible mobile handset.

 - What is WiFi Calling?